faisaltheparttimecoder/mock-data/README.md

 # Known Issues

+1. We do struggle when recreating constraints, even though we do try to fix the primary key , foreign key, unique key.
+So there is no guarantee that the tool will fix all the constraints and manual intervention is needed in some cases.
-1. If you have a composite unique index where one column is part of foreign key column then there are chances the constraint creation would fail.
+2. If you have a composite unique index where one column is part of foreign key column then there are chances the constraint creation would fail.
-2. Fixing CHECK constraints isn't supported due to complexity, so recreating check constraints would fail, use `custom` subcommand to control the data being inserted
+3. Fixing CHECK constraints isn't supported due to complexity, so recreating check constraints would fail, use `custom` subcommand to control the data being inserted
-3. On Greenplum Database partition tables are not supported (due to check constraint issues defined above), so use the `custom` sub command to define the data to be inserted to the column with check constraints
+4. On Greenplum Database partition tables are not supported (due to check constraint issues defined above), so use the `custom` sub command to define the data to be inserted to the column with check constraints
-4. Custom data types are not supported, use `custom` sub command to control the data for that custom data types
+5. Custom data types are not supported, use `custom` sub command to control the data for that custom data types

 # Developers / Collaboration